ShivangiG24/DataDishery/README.md

 # DataDishery 👩🏽‍🍳
 ## Abstract ✍️
 This is an in-depth analysis of publicly-available data sourced from [food.com](https://www.food.com), conducted by Shivangi Gupta and Shreya Sudan for DSC 80 (The Practice and Application of Data Science) at UC San Diego.
 It encompasses answering a prediction problem using linear regression on various quantitative data.
-In order to see our previous work with the dataset which involved a series of rigorous analytical procedures, including data cleansing, exploratory data analysis, data visualization, and hypothesis testing, check out [this link] (https://shivangig24.github.io/DataDish/).
+In order to see our previous work with the dataset which involved a series of rigorous analytical procedures, including data cleansing, exploratory data analysis, data visualization, and hypothesis testing, check out [this link](https://shivangig24.github.io/DataDish/).

 # Introduction 😇